Best Places to Visit in Ohio

 Ohio fall foliage views with a roadside red barn

-From lively cultural hubs to peaceful parks, I’ve crisscrossed the Buckeye State on multiple trips, from the shores of Lake Erie to the foothills of Appalachia...
-These are the destinations and experiences that I’ve truly enjoyed.
+From lively cultural hubs to peaceful parks, I’ve crisscrossed the Buckeye State on a recent four week road trip, from the shores of Lake Erie to the foothills of Appalachia...
+These are the destinations and experiences that I’ve truly enjoyed, and I hope you will too.

 Warehouse District in Cleveland, Ohio